ereslibre/applications-in-a-cloud-native-world/src/service-communication.md

 External services are meant to be consumed by end users.
 An example of these services, are for example public API's used by third parties to integrate some functionality from our product into their platform.

+## Service intra communication

+Internal services can communicate with one another.
+External services can communicate with internal services, but internal services should not communicate with external services of the same system.

+Any of them can communicate with external systems if desired.